• Welcome

 Like it or not, our kids are the Digital Generation

-ensconced in two realities
+coming of age ensconced in two realities --

 the real world and the virtual world